IBM-Cloud/terraform-provider-ibm/website/docs/d/container_cluster_config.html.markdown

 The following arguments are supported:

-* `cluster_name_id` - (Required) Name or ID of the cluster.
+* `cluster_name_id` - (Required, string) The name or ID of the cluster.
-* `config_dir` - (Required) The directory where you want the cluster configuration to download.
+* `config_dir` - (Required, string) The directory where you want the cluster configuration to download.
-* `admin` - (Optional) Set to `true` to download config for the admin.
-Default value: `false`.
+* `admin` - (Optional, boolean) Set the value to `true` to download the configuration for the administrator.
+The default value is `false`.
-* `download` - (Optional) Set to `false` to skip downloading the config for the admin.
-Default value: `true`.
-Since it is part of a data source, the config is downloaded for every `terraform` call by default.
-For a particular cluster name/ID, the config is guaranteed to be downloaded to the same path for a given `config_dir`.
+* `download` - (Optional, boolean) Set the value to `false` to skip downloading the configuration for the administrator.
+The default value is `true`.
+Because it is part of a data source, by default the configuration is downloaded for every Terraform call.
+For a particular cluster name or ID, the configuration is guaranteed to be downloaded to the same path for a given `config_dir`.
-* `org_guid` - (Required) The GUID for the Bluemix organization that the cluster is associated with.
-The value can be retrieved from the `ibm_org` data source, or by running the `bx iam orgs --guid` command in the [Bluemix CLI](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started).
+* `org_guid` - (Required, string) The GUID for the Bluemix organization associated with the cluster.
+You can retrieve the value from the `ibm_org` data source or by running the `bx iam orgs --guid` command in the [Bluemix CLI](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started).
-* `space_guid` - (Required) The GUID for the Bluemix space that the cluster is associated with.
-The value can be retrieved from the `ibm_space` data source, or by running the `bx iam space <space-name> --guid` command in the Bluemix CLI.
+* `space_guid` - (Required, string) The GUID for the Bluemix space associated with the cluster.
+You can retrieve the value from the `ibm_space` data source or by running the `bx iam space <space-name> --guid` command in the Bluemix CLI.
-* `account_guid` - (Required) The GUID for the Bluemix account that the cluster is associated with.
-The value can be retrieved from the `ibm_account` data source, or by running the `bx iam accounts` command in the Bluemix CLI.
+* `account_guid` - (Required, string) The GUID for the Bluemix account associated with the cluster.
+You can retrieve the value from the `ibm_account` data source or by running the `bx iam accounts` command in the Bluemix CLI.

-## Attributes Reference
+## Attribute Reference

 The following attributes are exported:

-* `id` - The unique identifier of the Cluster config
+* `id` - The unique identifier of the luster configuration.
-* `config_file_path` - The path to the cluster config file.
-Typically the Kubernetes YAML config file.
+* `config_file_path` - The path to the cluster configuration file.
+This is typically the Kubernetes YAML configuration file.